 It is beneficial for rehabilitation, strength, weight loss, and general exercise.

-This is a very effective way of strength training in a minimum of time.
+This is one of the safest, most effective way of strength training in a minimum amount of time.

 No Cardio is done during a SuperSlow® session.

 SuperSlow® is a very effective and popular technique used these days.
-SuperSlow® can build 50% more muscle in 10 weeks than regular weightlifting.
-The idea of SuperSlow® is to bring the muscles to exhaustion.
+SuperSlow® can build 50% more muscle strength in 10 weeks than regular weightlifting.
+The idea of SuperSlow® is to bring the muscles to exhaustion without INJURIES.

 SuperSlow® is a total body workout.

 Ken Hutchins (SuperSlow® founder) says: "We train your muscles by putting a weight load on them so that the muscle goes from the fresh strength that you start with to where, after several reps, it is reduced to the point where you can't move the weight.
 When done properly the muscles fail usually within two or three minutes.
 The super-slow method targets the body's major muscles, called skeletal muscles.
 The skeletal muscles are the body's engine.
 They produce more heat, consume more calories, and receive more blood flow than any of the body's other muscles."